Previewing Textual detection and redaction

 environment: "LLM_AWS_ACCESS_KEY"

-The AWS keys are used to download our custom models.
-To get a copy of the keys, contact your Tonic.ai support representative.
+The AWS keys are used to download the Textual custom models.
+To obtain a copy of the keys, contact your Tonic.ai support representative.

 After you enter text in the Original Content panel, to enable the LLM processing, in the Results panel, click Use an LLM to perform AI synthesis.